ericspod/Eidolon/README.md

 #### MIRTK

-The Medical Image Registration ToolKit  (MIRTK) is distributed under the terms of the Apache License Version 2.
+The Medical Image Registration ToolKit (MIRTK), the successor to IRTK, is distributed under the terms of the Apache License Version 2.
+See the LICENSE.txt file at https://github.com/BioMedIA/MIRTK

-MIRTK is written primarily by Andreas Schuh as the successor to IRTK.
+MIRTK is written primarily by Andreas Schuh with Daniel Rueckert and Julia Schnabel.